26 Notation and Terminology

 26.1 Terminology

 Prediction problems can be divided into categorical and continuous outcomes.
 Categorical outcomes can be any one of \(K\) classes.
 The number of classes can vary greatly across applications.
 For example, in the digit reader data, \(K=10\) with the classes being the digits 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 In speech recognition, the outcomes are all possible words or phrases we are trying to detect.
 Spam detection has two outcomes: spam or not spam.
 In this book, we denote the \(K\) categories with indexes \(k=1,\dots,K\).
-However, for binary data we will use \(k=0,1\) for mathematical conveniences that we demonstrate later.
+However, for binary data, we will use \(k=0,1\) for mathematical convenience, which we demonstrate later.

 26.2 Notation